Vaei/PushPawn/README.md

 *This has been tested and is confirmed working with LyraShooter's framework*

-LyraShooter requires that `GameplayAbilities` extend `ULyraGameplayAbility`; you will likely need to duplicate `UGameplayAbility_Push_Scan` into your project and have it inherit `ULyraGameplayAbility` and then duplicate the `GA_Push_Scan` ability in the content folder and reparent it under this one.
+LyraShooter requires that `GameplayAbilities` extend `ULyraGameplayAbility`; you will likely need to duplicate the included abilities into your project and have it inherit `ULyraGameplayAbility`.
+This will also mean reparenting the blueprint content to your new classes, if you're using those (recommend using C++ versions instead).

 Add to the ctor of duplicated ability: `ActivationPolicy = ELyraAbilityActivationPolicy::OnSpawn;` and add to the appropriate attribute sets so that it always runs.
 Don't forget to change the `PUSHPAWN_API` macro to your own!

 ## How to Use
-*This how to was written from the viewpoint of a brand new 5.2 "Third Person" template.
-Many of these steps may be unnecessary for your project, this is for the purpose of documenting the entire process without leaving anything out.*
+_This how to was written from the viewpoint of a brand new 5.2 "Third Person" template.
+Many of these steps may be unnecessary for your project, this is for the purpose of documenting the entire process without leaving anything out._

-[You can download the completed demo project here](https://github.com/Vaei/repo_files/raw/main/PushPawn/PushPawnProjectExample.zip), keep in mind it is using version `1.0.0` of this plugin and will never be updated.
-Please note all textures and high poly meshes are removed for file size reasons.
+_These instructions are based on 1.0.0 but should be similar for 2.0.0_

 ### Create New Project
 1. Launch Unreal 5.2 and create C++ Third Person template named `PushPawnProject`